jhanao-hkust/jhanao-hkust.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a Ph.D. student at [Academy of Interdisciplinary Studies](https://ais.hkust.edu.hk/), [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-My research interests lie in data mining and machine learning, with a focus on developing scalable and generalizable algorithms to address real-world challenges and drive innovations in smart cities and scientific computing.
+My general research interests lie in data mining and machine learning, with a focus on developing scalable and generalizable algorithms to address real-world challenges and drive innovations in smart cities (e.g., intelligent transportation) and scientific computing (e.g., earth system modeling).

 I have published over 20 papers in refereed journals and conference proceedings, such as TKDE, VLDBJ, KDD, VLDB, and AAAI.
 My research has powered several billion-scale online services at DiDi Chuxing and Baidu Maps.
 I also serve as the program committee member or reviewer for leading conferences and journals, such as KDD, ICLR, NeurIPS, ICML, and TKDE.
 I received several awards including HKUST AIS Best Research Award, VLDB Best Research Paper Nomination, and first place in KDD Cup 2018.